Year 6

 Writing

-Reading: Class Novel
+Class Reading: Class Novel

-This half-term, our class novel is 'Skellig' by David Almond.
-Through reading this novel in class, lessons focused on discussion and, using the above skills, we will dive deeper into the author's choices, the plot and character's feelings.
+Through reading and sharing this novel in class, participating in lessons focused on discussion and using the above skills, we will dive deeper into the author's choices, the plot and character's feelings.
 Children will become confident at applying their reading skills to a wide variety of texts and genres.
+Our class novel sessions are the perfect chance for children to use their oral skills to share their opinions and knowledge on the text.

 Maths